 Of course, you have a safety committee.
 But how effective is it?
-Does it satisfy a state requirement, with minimal creativity or innovation?
-Is it just your ticket to a discount on your workers' comp coverage?
-Or, does it truly enhance your safety performance, giving employees at all levels an opportunity to lead and engage in the safety process?

-This Compliance Report delivers reminders, tips, and best practices for making your safety committee successful.
+Does it satisfy a state requirement with minimal creativity or innovation?
+Is it your ticket to a discount on your workers' comp coverage?
+Or does it truly enhance your safety performance, giving employees at all levels an opportunity to lead and engage in the safety process?
+What elements go into making a safety committee successful?
+This Compliance Report delivers reminders, tips, and best practices.
 Be sure to share the content with your committee and use it as a departure point for improvements at your site or company.